 While acne rates have risen, so has the rate of dairy and processed food consumption in the Western diet.
 Acne has many causes, and every person’s skin is different.
 But there’s significant evidence to support the idea that dairy can irritate or cause acne for some people.

 Dairy cows are treated with artificial hormones that affect their milk supply.
-Researchers suggest that those hormones may throw your hormones off balance when you consume milk products.
-This could trigger acne.

 Another theory is that the growth hormones already in milk naturally aggravate acne no matter what.

 A third theory is that milk products, when combined with the high levels of refined foods and processed sugars in the Western diet, disrupt insulin levels and make skin more prone to acne.

 Cows produce milk to feed their baby calves and help them grow.
 Whey and casein, the proteins in milk, stimulate growth and hormones in calves — and in us when we drink their milk.

 When we digest these proteins, they release a hormone similar to insulin, called IGF-1.
 This hormone is known to trigger breakouts.
 Sometimes the hormones in milk can also interact with our own hormones, confusing our body’s endocrine system and signaling breakouts.

 Lactose is the natural sugar present in milk.
 After infancy, it becomes more difficult for humans to break lactose down and digest it.
 And if you belong to the 65 percent of people who are lactose intolerant, your acne-related breakout could be due to a lactose sensitivity or allergic reaction.

 If you’re breaking out, there are some things you can do to help soothe an acne flare-up: